-ABOUT ST. JOHN’S STAINED GLASS WINDOWS IN THE SANCTUARY
+ABOUT OUR STAINED GLASS WINDOWS IN THE SANCTUARY

 The stained glass windows in St. John’s sanctuary were commissioned from P.J.
 Reeves and Company in Philadelphia.
 All of the windows are antique glass and have been “painted with the paint so burnt into the glass to insure absolute permanency.”
 These windows were designed and installed in the early 1950’s.
 The sanctuary opened with our first service held there on December 24, 1952.
 The design selection was done by our then-pastor, Rev. Dr. Harold E. Ditzler.

-PHOTOS & TITLES OF JOHN’S STAINED GLASS WINDOWS IN THE SANCTUARY
+PHOTOS & TITLES OF ST. JOHN’S STAINED GLASS WINDOWS LOCATED IN THE SANCTUARY

 Above: Chancel – Transfiguration Window